Norfolk Terrier Breed Summary

 Independent, Out-Going, Intelligent and Confident

 Norfolk Terriers are the smallest of all the Terrier Breeds and were named after the county that they were developed in, Norfolk!
-They were originally bred to hunt vermin but also highly prized for going out hunting with their masters as well!
-Nowadays, they make fantastic companion doggies and pets.
+They were originally bred to hunt vermin but were also highly prized for going out hunting with their masters!
+Nowadays, they make fantastic companion pets.

 They are very sweet looking and have very loving and friendly personalities - life is never boring with these guys around!
-However, they do have a very high prey drive which means that they can't share a home with other small animals.
+They do have a very high prey drive which means they can't share a home with other small animals.

-Fun Fact: Norfolk and the Norwich Terrier used to be classed as the same breed!
+Fun Fact: Norfolk and the Norwich Terriers used to be classed as the same breed!

 |Kennel Club Group||Terrier|